huangyibo/RDMI/README.md

 # Remote Direct Memory Introspection

-*Hope that you'd be glad to add a star if you think this list is helpful!*
+*Hope that you'd be glad to add a star if you think this repo is helpful!*

 ## Overview